696-eth/threads/README.md

 ❌ volatility

-To stabilize $ETH => decentralized stablecoins 🏦that are baked by Ether.
+To stabilize $ETH =>🏦decentralized stablecoins that are baked by Ether.

 🪙Current Economical Bandwidth used for that would be 2M Ξ